27 Robert Street

 Eventually in September 1971 the keys for 27 Robert Street were handed over, the structural alterations needed to be made and the members rallied round to decorate and make curtains.
 The Club was officially opened two months later with a membership of around 150.
 Afternoon bridge formed the major part of our income and duplicate was played on Monday and Thursday evenings with 7 or 8 tables.

 The membership continued to grow with a shift away from rubber bridge to duplicate as this became more popular.
 Increasing numbers required more space and in 1996 we purchased the adjoining premises at No.29.
 The ground floors were knocked into one large playing area.
 The first and second floors of No.29 were converted into two separate flats and now bring in a welcome income.
-Over the past few years we have we have upgraded the facilities with just the 2nd floor left to do.
+Over the past few years we have upgraded the facilities with the last floor, the attic, being completed in September 2018.